Fuel in tap water alarms Pearl Harbor military families

 The Nov.
 22 tunnel leak was only the latest involving the Red Hill Fuel Storage Facility, a complex of 20 underground fuel tanks built during World War II.
 Environmentalists and Honolulu’s municipal water utility have expressed concerns about these aging tanks since the Navy disclosed one of them leaked 27,000 gallons (102 kiloliters) in 2014.

 The tanks sit 100 feet (30 meters) above an aquifer that supplies about a quarter of the water consumed in Honolulu, prompting concerns that leaks could contaminate one of the city’s most crucial water sources.
+This is the same aquifer tapped by the Red Hill well where the Navy just detected petroleum.

+Last month, the Sierra Club of Hawaii and other environmental groups called on the government to shut the tanks down.

 Burness said her experience has shaken her confidence in the military.
 During her decades as a military spouse, she’s always believed in doing whatever it takes to support “the mission.”